MiamiOH-CSE274/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?
+To print an html file of a sierpinski fractal triangle.
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+The output is a file that ends up in a file with the visual studio project.
 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+The program will accept an input of triangle size in the main method.

 Step 2
 -------